learn-co-students/dsc-introduction-to-pac-learning-theory-dc-ds-career-042219/README.md

-# Probably Approximately Correct (PAC) - Computational Learning Theory
+# Introduction to PAC Learning Theory

 ## Introduction

-___Probably Approximately Correct (PAC) computational learning theory provides a mathematically rigorous definition of what machine learning is.___
+**Probably Approximately Correct (PAC)** computational learning theory provides a mathematically rigorous definition of what machine learning is.

 So far, we have looked into steps required in order to run machine learning algorithms including data representations, feature selection and engineering, training, prediction and evaluation of results.
 In this lesson, we shall provide a brief overview of a __Probably Approximately Correct__ or __PAC__ learning theory that provides a foundation for experimental settings that we have looked at so far.
 In essence , PAC deals with the computational aspect of machine learning.
 The theory helps us deal with sample complexity and associated computational complexity in order to answer an analytical question.